fishi0x01/fishi0x01.github.io/_posts/2019-02-09-Jenkins-As-Code-Part-3.md

 There are already quite a lot of tutorials and code snippets about the JobDSL plugin all over the web, so this will be a rather short post.
 I post this merely for the sake of completion as without JobDSL, Jenkins is not fully as-code.
+The complete code can be found in this [demo repo][jenkins-as-code-github-repo].

 ## JobDSL Introduction